U.S. Department of Labor Issues Initial Q&A on the Families First Coronavirus Response Act

 Each covered employer must post a notice of the FFCRA requirements in a conspicuous place on its premises.
 An employer may satisfy this requirement by emailing or direct mailing this notice to employees, or posting this notice on an employee information internal or external website.
 This poster can be downloaded here.

 Alert!
 Employer Feedback Welcome

 Now through Sunday, March 29, 2020, employers and employees alike are invited to contribute to an “online dialogue” administered through the Office of Compliance Initiatives.
 “USDOL will use the ideas and comments gathered from this dialogue to develop compliance assistance guidance, resources, and tools, and outreach approaches that assist employers and employees in understanding their responsibilities and rights, respectively, under the FFCRA.”

 Gould & Ratner Coronavirus/COVID-19 Response Team

 Gould & Ratner’s Human Resources and Employment Law Practice has established a Coronavirus/COVID-19 Response Team to assist its clients with any questions they may have regarding the impacts of Coronavirus/COVID-19.
-Please contact David Michael, Mark Brookstein, Emily Wessel Farr or Jillian Molz, or the attorney with whom you normally work at the firm.
+Please contact David Michael, or Mark Brookstein.